Some of the best (and worst) Tai Chi videos i’ve come across.

 An example of standard Tai Chi fakery

-In this video a guy called Mizner demonstrates whats all incredibly common in the Tai Chi world.
-This is where the teacher send people flying with the lightest of touches.
+In this video a guy called Mizner demonstrates something incredibly common in the Tai Chi world.
+This is where the teacher sends people flying with the lightest of touches.

 Cheng Tin Hung and his students showing Tai Chi self defence drills

 Some old school footage of Cheng Tin Hung and his students training some of the foundation Tai Chi self defence drills and methods.
 What we see is simple, direct, practical and very lively.
 There is nothing flashy, posed or pretentious here, just the implementation of Tai Chi concepts and ideas.
 Good use of speed, grappling, striking and footwork.
 Good to see Cheng Tin Hung himself allowing himself to be thrown down regularly as part of the training, showing a very cooperative and ego free practice environment.
 Unfortunately many Wudang schools in this era don’t practice anything like this anymore.